Cities in the Great Depression: Great Britain

 Although the impact of the Great Depression on Great Britain was less severe than elsewhere, the industrial cities of the Midlands, the North, and Scotland were very hard-hit.

 Liverpool and Manchester, with years of high unemployment, had already acquired a reputation as highly depressed areas.
 City leaders fought back, and promoted a series of reforms and innovations in infrastructure that made them leaders in urban redevelopment.
-Such projects included the Wythenshawe Estate, the Mersey Tunnel and the Manchester Central Library.
+Such projects included the Wythenshawe Estate, the Mersey Tunnel and Manchester Central Library.
 Promoters strongly emphasized how the redevelopment projects presented new images of Liverpool and Manchester.
 One goal was to integrate newly enfranchised voters, a strategy also employed by the Conservative Party to engage with the mass electorate.

 Canada

 Canada's economy at the time was just starting to industrialize primary industries (agriculture, fishing, mining and logging) to manufacturing.
 Exports and prices of raw materials plunged, and employment, prices and profits fell in every sector.
 Canada was the worst-hit (after the United States) because of its economic position.
 It was further affected as its main trading partners were the U.S. and Britain.

 The hardest-hit cities were the heavy industry centers of Southern Ontario.
 They included Hamilton (Canada's largest steel center), Toronto, Tilbury, and Windsor, an automotive manufacturing center linked to its larger neighbour, Detroit.
 In Ontario, unemployment skyrocketed to roughly 45%.

 The Prairie Provinces and Western Canada were among the hardest-hit; they fully recovered after 1939.
-The fall of wheat prices drove many farmers to the towns and cities, such as Calgary, Alberta, Regina, Saskatchewan, and Brandon, Manitoba.
+The fall of wheat prices drove many farmers to the towns and cities, such as Calgary, Alberta; Regina, Saskatchewan; and Brandon, Manitoba.

 Women held 25–30% of the jobs in the cities.
 Few women were employed in heavy industry, railways or construction.
 Many were household workers or were employed in restaurants and family-owned shops.
 Women factory workers typically handled clothing and food.
 Educated women had a narrow range of jobs, such as clerical work and teaching.
 It was expected that a woman give up a good job when she married.
 Srigley emphasizes the wide range of background factors and family circumstances, arguing that "gender" itself was typically less important than race, ethnicity, or class.